waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.update.md

 **Changed settings are NOT preserved on upgrades:**

-If you upgrade your overpass package, changed settings in scripts are NOT preserved between upgrades.
-This applies to "FLUSH_SIZE" in op_update_db.sh, "SECRET" in "cron4op.sh" scripts and variable values for polyFileName and regionName in "mk_regional_osc.sh" script.
+We add adjusted variables from "mk_regional_osc.sh" to those not maintained between updates.
+This makes changed list apply to "FLUSH_SIZE" in op_update_db.sh, "SECRET" in "cron4op.sh" and variable values for polyFileName and regionName in script "mk_regional_osc.sh".

 Wael Hammoudeh